OSGeo/OSGeoLive-doc/overview/viking_overview.rst

 * After trips, tracks and waypoints from GPS can be downloaded, stored, managed and reused in later trips.

-* Analyzing OHV and hiking trips, understanding where you went and how far you were from something.
+* Analyzing OHV and hiking trips, understanding where you went and how close you came to an object.

 * Making waypoints and tracks to follow to easily get someplace you've never been before or don't have GPS data for but Terraserver maps exist for it.